wp-plugins/resume-submissions-job-postings/readme.txt

 3. The Settings page where you can set Captcha or User Email.

 == Changelog ==
+= 1.9.7.2 =
+* Added output buffering on the shortcodes

 = 1.9.7 =
 * Added icons to each admin page
 * Corrected a few _e() function bugs where the text was not showing in the correct place